First email: Monday, 19 December 2016

 Dear Prof. Dr. Peter Higgs:

-Now that the drama around CERN has begun to ebb a little, I thought you might have time to comment on a rather idiosyncratic view of the universe that uses 200+ base-2 notation to go from the Planck scale to the Age of the Universe.
+Now that the drama around CERN has begun to ebb a little, I thought you might have time to comment on a rather idiosyncratic view of the universe that uses 200+ base-2 notations to go from the Planck scale to the Age of the Universe.
 The radical assumption is that there is some kind of continuity equation that extends from the Planck scale through to the Higgs boson and beyond to the Observable Universe and Age of the Universe.

-1. Could base-2 be the right script?
+1. Could base-2 be a better script?

 http://81018.org is where we keep the numbers within a horizontally-scrolled file, just over 200 columns and 12 rows of emerging data.
 The Planck scale numbers are the first five rows.

 2. Would you please advise us if you think it has possibilities?
 If not, might you share your wisdom so we can move on with more productive work?!?

 Kind thanks and warm regards and certainly we extend our congratulations on all your work to date.

 * * * * * * * * *